GeorgescuAlina/proiect_final_testare_manuala/README.md

 * The story was implement and the code was deployed to the testing environment
 * The tester is using a stable internet connection (15-20 megabits-per-second Mb/s at a minimum)
 * The tester is able to use a laptop or PC with Windows operating system
-* The Chrome browser is installed
+* The Chrome/Firefox/Safari/Opera browsers are installed

 ## 1.6 Test Execution